 Progress Reports (Starting in Third Year)

 Beginning in their third year of study, students are required to submit an annual progress report.
-The student’s progress report must be submitted to the Chair of the Student Affairs Committee and Program Director by September 1st of the student’s third year of study.
+The student’s progress report must be submitted to the Chair of the Student Affairs Committee and Program Directors by September 1 of the student’s third year of study.

 The progress report should provide a record of the student’s research accomplishments and highlight any changes in scope or research objectives from those defined in the thesis research proposal.
 Students must use the GPN Progress Report (PDF), which has specific instructions.

 The Comprehensive Examination has both oral and written portions.
-The written portion will be in the form of a grant based proposal, while the oral portion of the examination will be split between questions aimed at general neuroscience and the grant proposal.
+The written portion will be in the form of a grant-based NIH NRSA-style proposal, while the oral portion of the examination will be split between questions aimed at general neuroscience knowledge and the grant proposal.

 Core areas used to evaluate each student include: